1

 "Sorry about your friend," Kate said.

-Lyle felt like crying again.
+The grief hit Lyle fresh.
 The idea that he would never see Peter again was impossible to comprehend and unfathomably sad at the same time.
-“Peter was a good guy.
-And I got him killed.”
+"Peter was a good guy.
+And I got him killed."

 "Don't think like that," she said.
 "Everyone makes their own choices."